jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 Toggle random movement for selected units.

-This command will create a circle on the center of your camera.
-The selected units will start moving randomly in the circle.
+This command creates a circle centered on your camera.
+Selected units will begin moving randomly within the circle.
-This allows to practice various stuff such as skill-shots.
+This is useful for practicing various things, such as skillshots.
-Run this command to turn off this functionality.
+Run this command again to turn off this functionality.

 >Tip: To get the most out of this tool, use [`alliancecontrolteamselection`](#cmd-alliancecontrolteamselection) to select desired units, then use [summon units](#cmd-summon) to let them move randomly.

->Tip: Also use [`addbehavior`](#cmd-addbehavior) command to add the `Mounted` (`adb Mounted`) behavior for faster movement (mount speed), and `adb DisableWeaponsBehavior` to disable their auto attacks,
+>Tip: Also use the [`addbehavior`](#cmd-addbehavior) command to add the `Mounted` (`adb Mounted`) behavior for faster movement (mount speed), and `adb DisableWeaponsBehavior` to disable auto attacks.

->Note: You can still command the units that are moving randomly, but after all the commands are finished (e.g stopped), it will start moving randomly again to the circle
+>Note: You can still issue commands to units that are moving randomly, but once all commands are finished (e.g., the unit stops), it will resume moving randomly within the circle.

 <a name="cmd-togglerandommovement-parameters"></a>